 When real estate funds a Revocable Trust, the land’s ownership shifts from your name to the Trust’s.
 The deed will state that the Trust owns the property.
 Even though you don’t own the land, the Revocable Trust is for your benefit.
 Further, you can remove the property anytime or revoke the Trust.

-For example, a Montgomery County, Pennsylvania, client wants me to set up an Irrevocable Third Person Special Needs Trust for her autistic Grandson.
+For example, a Montgomery County, Pennsylvania, client wants me to set up an irrevocable third-person special needs trust for her autistic Grandson.
 This Grandson could live in Camden County, New Jersey.
 I would ask her what should happen to any unused funds at the Grandson’s death.
-She might say that if her Grandson doesn’t survive her, the resources earmarked for the Special Needs Trust instead pass to other living grandchildren.
+She might say that if her Grandson doesn’t survive her, the resources earmarked for the Special Needs Trust should pass to other living grandchildren.
 She might also say that if her Grandson dies after her, any remaining funds pass to a charity supporting Autism research.
 Whatever her wish, I will then incorporate those terms into her Trust.
 The Trustee must follow the Trust’s terms.

 You create a trust by signing the document.
 Your signature “brings the trust to life.”
 A Revocable Trust may serve many purposes during your life and after your death.
 For example, your Revocable Living Trust could have Disclaimer Trust provisions to protect your spouse or Dynasty Trust provisions creating protective trusts sheltering your inheritance from your children’s spouses and creditors.
 Reviewing your goals and assets will help determine what provisions best fit your needs.
 Call for a free consultation!